 1. He who loves instruction loves knowledge, but he who hates reproof is brutish.

 2. A good man obtains favor from the

 Lord, but He condemns a man of wicked devices.

 3. No man will be established by wickedness, but the root of righteous men will not be shaken.

-4. A diligent woman is a crown to her husband, but she who causes shame is like rottenness in his bones.
+4. A virtuous woman is a crown to her husband, but she who causes shame is like rottenness in his bones.

 5. The thoughts of the righteous are right.
 The counsels of the wicked are deceptive.

-6. The words of wicked men are to lie in wait for blood, but the mouth of upright men will deliver them.
+6. The words of wicked men lie in wait for blood, but the mouth of upright men will deliver them.